garjust/chessv2/src/chess/README.md

 - Cut% is incorrect because v3 visits more nodes than there are moves
 - Debug black mate position, engine should find it at depth 5
 - Zobrish hash en passant square
+- Separate StatefulHash from TranspositionTable so I _could_ lookup in it if I wanted arbit
 - Clean up computer features